tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Was it?"

-There had been a long silence.
-"I remember being stabbed," Cecile had said, "and I remember her face the second after.
-The second it happened she came back.
-She was horrified.
-She left before she could do more because I think the part of her that was still Iris had taken over long enough to get her out of there."
+There had been a long silence on the line.
+"I remember being stabbed," Cecile had said, "and I remember her face the second after."
+She had paused.
+"She was horrified.
+I think she left because whatever was happening to her slipped for a second.”

+The line went quiet again.

+"I used to think I knew her better than anybody," Cecile said eventually. “"But now I'm not sure…”

-"We need to find her before the police do."
+"We need to find her before the police do, because if they do—"

 "We'll find her," Cecile had said.
-"But Kolby — I need you to hear me when I tell you I don't know what we're going to find.
+"But Kolby, I don't know what we're going to find.
 I'm not going in there with any assumptions.
 I think you shouldn't either."

 That had been two days ago.
 And now here we were, the three of us in dress clothes cramped into Cecile's car.
 Summer had a printed map covered in handwritten notes.